What does Cub Scouting offer my son or daughter?

 Outings: (Outings are Off-Site Pack excursions.)

 Parents are also financially responsible for the Scout's Handbook.
-It costs between $8-$10.
-They are also required to purchase or acquire the uniform and appropriate ID badges.
+It costs between $8-$17.
+They are also required to purchase or acquire the uniform.
+Pack 728 does not require the official uniform shorts, socks or hat.
+We would like to see all boys in a uniform shirt, neckerchief and slide.
+Make sure to reference the uniform checklist.
 Uniforms are also recycled and it is possible to attain pieces as needed as they are made available.
+If you need assistance with a uniform, please don't hesitate to ask.

 Yes.
-Depending on when he jumps in may determine his ability to achieve his advancement badge.
-He would still be eligible to earn special belt loops or achievement pins and be recognized in many other ways.
-He would still participate in all the Den and Pack activities.
-He would also be able to go to the outings and sign-up for Summer Camp.
+Depending on when your scout jumps in may determine the ability to achieve the rank badge.
+Your scout would still be eligible to earn special belt loops or achievement pins and be recognized in many other ways.
+He / She would still participate in all the Den and Pack activities and would also be able to go to the outings and sign-up for Summer Camp.
 It will still be a rewarding way to spend a Monday night.

 What type of training do Leaders go through?

-First, all leaders are required to pass a criminal background check before they are allowed to proceed with any training.
-After that phase, each leader must go through official Boy Scout Training which often involves a full-day workshop to learn specific skills.
+First, all leaders must be approved by the Chartered Organization and are required to pass a criminal background check before they are allowed to proceed with any training.
+All leaders are required to complete BSA's youth protection training.
+We actually encourage all of our parents to complete this training.
+Each leader must go through official Boy Scout Training which often involves a full-day workshop to learn specific skills and online training modules.
 Depending on what Leadership Role a volunteer agrees to will depend on the type of training that will be required.